Women in Syria: Ba'athist regime

 The movement continued into the years up to the Syrian coup d'état in 1963.
-Regimes like Assad's, Jadid's and Bashar's sought to either ban or contain the feminist movements, which arguably slowed their progression.
+The governments of Hafez al-Assad, Jadid and Bashar al-Assad sought to either ban or contain the feminist movements, which arguably slowed their progression.

 In 1967, Syrian women formed a quasi-governmental organization called the General Union of Syrian Women (GUSW), a coalition of women's welfare societies, educational associations, and voluntary councils intended to achieve equal opportunity for women in Syria.

-Post-Ba'athist regime
+Civil war

-After the outbreak of civil war, some Syrian women have joined all-female brigade units in the Syrian Arab Army, the Democratic Union Party, and the Islamic State of Iraq and the Levant, taking on roles such as snipers, frontline units, or police.
+After the 2011 Syrian revolution evolved into the Syrian civil war, some Syrian women joined all-female brigade units in the Syrian Arab Army, the Democratic Union Party, and the Islamic State of Iraq and the Levant, taking on roles such as snipers, frontline units, or police.
+In North and East Syria, under the Democratic Autonomous Administration of North and East Syria (DAANES), the Women's Protection Units was created as an all-female, multi-ethnic (majority Kurd) military force.

+Post-Assad

+On 22 November 2025, women in Suwayda announced the creation of a women's group, "Free Women of Bashan Movement".
+According to Hawar News Agency, the group was the first women's group created in Suwayda.

 Legal rights and engagement

 While Syria has developed some fairly secular features during independence in the second half of the 20th century, personal status law is still based on Sharia and applied by Sharia Courts.
 Syria has a dual legal system which includes both secular and religious courts.
 Marriage contracts are between the groom and the bride's father, and Syrian law does not recognize the concept of marital rape.

 When discussing the acquisition and signification of citizenship in Syria, the obtaining of Syrian citizenship did not automatically enable women to gain full access to every right, one of the most notable ones being within the realm of family law.
 Syrian family law thus has a large impact on the legal rights of women.
 Public law states that all Syrian citizens are equal.
 However, family law has judicial primacy in defining women's personal status.
 In certain cases, family law can invalidate constitutional law.
 Although there were efforts to secularize the legal system of most Arab states in the 1920s, family law is still heavily influenced by religion and has an impact on the private domain in cases such as marriage, divorce, and child custody.

 In 2002, Syria signed the CEDAW but set reservations related to family law.
 One of the most impactful developments in personal and family law in regards to the inheritance of wealth and land as a Syrian woman manifested in the set of decrees and laws issued between 2012 and 2018: